Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your techs can't tell a valve from a vacuum line.
 Quality's evaporated, but your hype stays strong, While your chemical balance proves everything's wrong!
-Your service schedule's got more holes than your filters, Response times longer than your list of failures.
 Ghosting kitchens when they need you most,
 While your empty promises turn to ghost!
 Titration nation, watch that PPM soar!